dotenvx/dotenvx.github.io/docs/cli/protect.md

 {% capture protect_setup %}
 $ dotenvx protect
 ?
+Set protections
-Keep plaintext secrets (.env*) secure from code?
-(Y/n) ?
-Keep private keys (.env.keys*) secure from code?
-(Y/n)
+● Protect plaintext secrets from code commits (.env*) ● Protect private keys from code commits (.env.keys*)

+  Install protections
 {% endcapture %}
 {% capture protect_setup_copy %}dotenvx protect{% endcapture %}
 {% include components/design-codeblock.html value=protect_setup copy_text=protect_setup_copy %}

-Both choices default to yes.
-They do different jobs:
+Both protections start selected every time, even if you previously turned them off.
+Use arrow keys to move and Enter or Space to toggle a choice.
+The action row reads **Install protections**, **Apply changes**, **Remove protections**, or **Done**, based on how your selections compare with the installed protections.
+Press Enter on that row to apply; cancelling leaves settings unchanged.
+The two protections do different jobs:

-### Keep plaintext secrets secure
+### Protect plaintext secrets from code commits

 This adds a check to `git add`.
 If an env file contains plaintext secrets, Git refuses to add it to the next commit, even with `git add -f`.
 Encrypt the file or exclude it from Git before trying again.

 Encrypted env files pass through unchanged.
 No private key is needed for this check, and `protect` does not encrypt or rewrite your files.

-### Keep private keys secure
+### Protect private keys from code commits

 This tells Git to skip `.env.keys*` files automatically during normal adds, so you do not have to exclude them yourself in every repository.
 Existing ignore rules are preserved.

 If both choices are enabled, an explicit `git add -f .env.keys` is still blocked by the first check.
 Ignoring alone does not block forced adds or stop tracking a file already in Git.

+Unchecking a choice removes that protection.
+Clearing both reports `⁑ unprotected (none)`; otherwise the success message lists the selected protections, such as `⁑ protected (plaintext *.env, .env.keys*)`.

+Unrelated Git settings and ignore rules are preserved.
+Older or manually added `.env.keys*` ignore rules without a dotenvx ownership record require manual removal; the command reports their location rather than silently deleting them.
+Other ignore rules can still keep private-key files out of Git after dotenvx's rule is removed.

-Declining a choice leaves its existing settings unchanged.
-In CI or without an interactive terminal, `protect` installs only the env-file check without prompting.
+In CI or without an interactive terminal, `protect` installs only the env-file check without prompting or removing existing protections.

 ### Supported files